DanielleGreiner/cit368-test/README.md

-I am just testing git.
+I am just testing git. and attempting to push to github